 Books and Chapters in Books

 Sabotage in Contests.
-To appear in A Companion to Rent-Seeking and Political Economy, Roger D. Congleton and Arye L. Hillman (Editors), Edward Elgar, UK.
+In A Companion to Rent-Seeking and Political Economy, Roger D. Congleton and Arye L. Hillman (Editors), Edward Elgar, UK, 2015

 Web-based study guide to accompany 5th edition of Microeconomics by Curtis Eaton, Diane Eaton, and Douglas Allen (Prentice Hall, Canada).